statamic/docs/content/collections/docs/stache.md

 title: Stache
 template: page
 intro: >
     Statamic's data storage layer is affectionately named the "Stache".
-Think of it like Tom Selleck's face, if it were a flat-file database..
+Think of it like Tom Selleck's face, if it were a flat-file database.
 blueprint: page
 id: 499d808b-18be-42e9-acd0-91bcdff73193
 ---